Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: 2-player Edge Matching

 \begin{proof} Given a bipartite geography instance, coloring the vertices according to the bipartition produces a vertex-partizan game with the same winner.
 Conversely, no monochromatic edges in a vertex-partizan instance can be played because the players alternate moves, so those edges can be deleted without changing the winner.
 The resulting graph is bipartite, with each partition containing only vertices of a single player's color.
 Thus the problems are equivalent.

-Directed vertex geography in bipartite planar max-degree-3 max-in-/out-degree-2 graphs is proved PSPACE-complete in \cite{lichtenstein1980go} and Theorem~\ref{thm:bipartite-directed-edge-geography} extends this to edge geography in the same class of graphs.
+Directed vertex geography in bipartite planar maximum-degree-3 maximum-in/outdegree-2 graphs is proved PSPACE-complete in \cite{lichtenstein1980go} and Theorem~\ref{thm:bipartite-directed-edge-geography} extends this to directed edge geography in the same class of graphs.
 Undirected vertex geography (in all graphs) and bipartite undirected edge geography are both polynomial~\cite{fraenkel1993undirected}.
-All of these results carry directly to vertex-partizan geography. \end{proof}
+All of these results carry over directly to vertex-partizan geography. \end{proof}

-\begin{theorem} Edge-partizan geography (of all kinds) is PSPACE-complete even when restricted to bipartite planar graphs with maximum degree 3 and maximum in-/out-degree 2. \end{theorem}
+\begin{theorem} Edge-partizan geography (of all kinds) is PSPACE-complete even when restricted to bipartite planar graphs with maximum degree 3 and maximum in/outdegree 2. \end{theorem}

-\begin{proof} Given an (impartial) bipartite directed vertex (respectively edge) geography instance, we can color the nodes red and blue, so (by bipartiteness) every edge is from red to blue or from blue to red.
+\begin{proof} Given an (impartial) bipartite directed vertex/edge geography instance, we can color the vertices red and blue, so (by bipartiteness) every edge is from red to blue or from blue to red.
 Color the first type of edge red and the second type of edge blue.
-Because every path alternates vertex colors, they will also alternate edge colors, so adding the edge-partizan constraint does not prohibit any paths.
-Thus edge-partizan directed geography is equivalent to bipartite directed geography.
+Because every path alternates vertex colors, every path also alternates edge colors, so adding the edge-partizan constraint does not prohibit any paths.
+Thus bipartite directed geography reduces to directed edge-partizan geography.

-We can reduce edge-partizan directed geography to edge-partizan undirected geography using the directed edge simulation gadget in Figure~\ref{fig:directed-to-undirected-edge-partizan}.
-When the blue player plays the left edge, the red and blue player's next moves are forced and it's the red player's turn at the right vertex.
-If blue tries to play the simulated edge backwards (starting at the right vertex), red can immediately win using the leaf.
+We can reduce directed edge-partizan geography to undirected edge-partizan geography using the directed-edge-simulation gadget in Figure~\ref{fig:directed-to-undirected-edge-partizan}.
+When the blue player plays the left edge, the red and blue player's next moves are forced; then it is the red player's turn at the right vertex.
+If blue tries to play the simulated edge backwards (starting at the right vertex), then red can immediately win using the leaf.

-Thus all edge-partizan geography games are PSPACE-complete even when restricted to bipartite planar graphs with maximum degree 3 and maximum in-/out-degree 2, again carrying through the results in \cite{lichtenstein1980go} and Theorem~\ref{thm:bipartite-directed-edge-geography}. \end{proof}
+Thus all edge-partizan geography games are PSPACE-complete even when restricted to bipartite planar graphs with maximum degree 3 and maximum in/outdegree 2, again carrying through the results in \cite{lichtenstein1980go} and Theorem~\ref{thm:bipartite-directed-edge-geography}. \end{proof}